CrowdStrike/logscale-community-content/README.md

 # LogScale Community Content

-Welcome to the LogScale (fka Humio) Community Content Repository.
+Welcome to the LogScale Community Content Repository.

 This repository contains Community and Field contributed content for LogScale which includes:
  - Complete Packages